 - Provide help and advice about your current prescription.

 - Diagnose and treat many common ailments.

 - Provide advice on looking after yourself and your family with guidance on healthy eating, physical activity, losing weight and stopping smoking.

-Many of us are having to spend more time at home which can make it harder to keep active.
+The colder weather and darker nights can make it harder to keep active.
 It’s important to continue to do what you can to help with your physical and mental health.